jiahongggg/Skyworld-UserAPI/README.md

-# SkyWorld User API
+# SkyWorld API

-The SkyWorld User API is a Node.js-based RESTful service that follows the MVC pattern.
-It provides functionalities for user authentication, management, and token operations, including CRUD operations for user accounts.
+The SkyWorld API is a Node.js-based RESTful service that follows the MVC pattern.
+It provides functionalities for user authentication, management, and token operations, including CRUD operations for authorized users.

 ## Table of Contents